 An epiphytic lifestyle is no walk in the park.
 Baking sun, drying winds, and a lack of soil are the norm.
-As a result epiphytic plants exhibit numerous adaptations for retaining water and obtaining nutrients.
-One of the most interesting adaptations to this lifestyle can be seen in plants that have struct up a relationship with ants.
+As a result, epiphytic plants exhibit numerous adaptations for retaining water and obtaining nutrients.
+One of the most interesting adaptations to this lifestyle can be seen in plants that have struck up a relationship with ants.

-One of the coolest examples of this can be seen in a genus of epiphytic ferns called Lecanopteris.
+An amazing example of one such relationship can be seen in a genus of epiphytic ferns called Lecanopteris.
 Native to Southeast Asia and New Guinea, their unique look is equally matched by their unique ecology.
 Using a highly modified rhizome, they are able to latch on to the branch of a tree.
-In species such as Lecanopteris mirabilis (pictured here), it's as if the fronds are emerging from a strange green amoeba.
+In species such as Lecanopteris mirabilis (pictured above), it's as if the fronds are emerging from a strange green amoeba.

-It's whats going on underneath their strange rhizomes that makes this group so fascinating.
+However, it's whats going on underneath their strange rhizomes that makes this group so fascinating.
 These ferns literally grow ant farms.
-Chambers and middens entice colonies of ants to set up shop.
-In return for a home, the ants provide protection.
+Chambers and middens within the amorphous rhizome entice colonies of ants to set up shop.
+In return for lodging, the ants provide protection.
 Anything looking to take a bite out of a frond must contend with an army of angry ants.
-What's more, the ants provide valuable nutrients in the form of waste and other detritus.
+Moreover, the ants provide valuable nutrients in the form of waste and other detritus.